The Great Rock 'n' Roll Swindle: Background

-The title of the movie was inspired by an article written by Skiffle musician Lonnie Donegan in the 1950's titled "Rock and Roll - It's a Swindle".
-A copy of the article resides in the Jamie Reid archive at the V&A.
+The title of the film was inspired by an article written by skiffle musician Lonnie Donegan in the 1950s titled "Rock and Roll – It's a Swindle".
+A copy of the article resides in the Jamie Reid archive at the Victoria and Albert Museum in London.

 The footage was filmed in early to mid-1978, between the departure of singer John Lydon from the band and their subsequent split.
 The movie was finally released nearly two years later.
 Lydon (who was listed in the credits as "The Collaborator") and original bass guitarist Glen Matlock only appear in archive footage — Lydon refused to have anything to do with the production.

 The film was shown at the wake of Joy Division frontman Ian Curtis after his 1980 suicide.

 The 2000 documentary The Filth and the Fury, also directed by Julien Temple, re-tells the story of the Sex Pistols from the perspective of the band, thus serving as a response to and rebuttal of McLaren's insistence that he was the driving creative force of the band.

-Home video releases
+Home media releases

 "The Swindle Continues in Your Own Home" was the tagline on the original 18 certificate UK VHS release from Virgin Video in 1982.
 Warner/Reprise Video released the film on US home video in 1992.
 In 2005, the film was released on DVD by Shout Factory.